MMZBin/Blender_Add-on_Manager/README.md

 # Registration
 def register() -> None:
-    PropertyGroupManager.add(bpy.types.Scene, Your_PropertyGroup) # Type definition classes cannot be used here.
+    PropertyGroupManager.add(bpy.types.Scene, Your_PropertyGroup, Your_PropertyGroupType) # Type definition classes cannot be used here.
-    # PropertyGroupManager.add(bpy.types.Scene, Your_PropertyGroup, "custom_key") # By specifying a key, you can register multiple properties of the same type.
+    # PropertyGroupManager.add(bpy.types.Scene, Your_PropertyGroup, Your_PropertyGroupType, "custom_key") # By specifying a key, you can register multiple properties of the same type.

 # Usage
-prop  = PropertyGroupManager.get(bpy.context.scene, Your_PropertyGroupType) # Retrieves the property of the specified type and key.
+prop  = PropertyGroupManager.get(bpy.context.scene, Your_PropertyGroupType) # Retrieves the property of the specified type and key(If a type definition is used, it must be accessed using that class to work.).
 # prop = PropertyGroupManager.get(bpy.context.scene, Your_PropertyGroupType, "custom_key")
 # prop = PropertyGroupManager.get(bpy.context.scene, Your_PropertyGroup) # If you do not use type definitions, specify the type of the property body.